Facebook relaunches Events app as Facebook Local, adds bars and food

 Facebook Local could help you pick between great bars on a block, and find out if one has a band playing.
 Here’s how the app works.

 Facebook Local’s home page shows shortcuts to see nearby restaurants, cafes, drinks, attractions, and more, as well as where friends and people you follow go.
-You’ll see a calendar of your day’s Events, a Trending Events feed, guides to music, nightlife, art, and other happenings, and options to see everything going on on certain days.
+You’ll see a calendar of your day’s Events, a Trending Events feed, guides to music, nightlife, art, and other happenings, and options to see everything going on certain days.

 A Discover feed shows top suggestions and what’s popular with friends.
 And a Calendar tab lays out all your Event invites and RSVPs, and you can import your phone’s calendars to have everything in one spot.
 If you’re travelling, Facebook Local lets you change your city to see what’s up in another city.
+For now, you can’t order directly from Local like with the Facebook app’s Order Food feature, but restaurant Pages do sometimes include a link to a deliverer like Grubhub.

 Even if you don’t use the standalone Facebook Local app, you’ll still benefit.
-Koolwal tells me Facebook and Local share the same code, so when it improves something like the ability to search for “cappucino” not just “cafes”, that enhancement populates back to Facebook.
+Koolwal tells me Facebook and Local share the same code, so when it improves something like the ability to search for ‘cappuccino’ not just ‘cafes’, those “enhancements reflect back to Facebook immediately.”

 If Facebook actually promotes the Facebook Local app, it could become a legitimate alternative to Yelp or Foursquare, using both Facebook’s wide range of local business data with your social graph and user generated content like photos and reviews.
 That in turn could convince businesses to invest more in their Facebook Pages, turn all their offline happenings into Facebook Events, and seek more social content from their customers.